LivelyDismay/magnum-opus/faq.md

 ---

+### Controller support?!?

+Nah, I don't use a controller.
+If someone else wants to set up a controller config, I can add it as an optional file.

+If using a controller with Magnum Opus v7, you may find the map doesn't work.
+If you experience that, go into the MCM menu for Baka Fullscreen and check "Use Pip-Boy Color From Settings".

+---

+### VAFS no work, plz fix

+VATS needs to be unbound or bound to a different key.
+I thought this would transfer over from my own custom control map, but apparently I was mistaken.
+You can do this in your vanilla keybinds menu under Settings, and the VAFS MCM.

+---

 ### I broke Workshop Plus and now I can't fly.
 What happened?

 DO NOT enter Workshop Mode with a jetpack equipped.
 This will permanently break that jetpack's functionality.